 For all or a portion of federal income taxes to be exempt from withholding, the relevant sections of the income tax treaty must be met.

 For FICA tax to be exempt under the foreign national rules, you must be a nonresident alien in F-1 or J-1 status.
 To be exempt under the Student FICA rule, you need to carry sufficient credit hours per semester and maintain F-1 or J-1 student status.
 This is the general rule only.
 For foreign nationals with prior stays in the U.S. the rules may change.
-Contact Payroll Services with questions on your individual status.
+Contact Foreign National Tax staff with questions on your individual status.

 Foreign nationals must prepare individual income tax forms, called "returns", with the U.S. federal and state governments.
 For Nonresident Aliens (NRA), OUHSC makes available a NRA tax preparation software.
 NRAs use the federal form 1040NR series tax forms and the form 511NR for the state of Oklahoma.
 Resident Aliens (RA) file tax forms similar to U.S. citizens using the form 1040 series.
 RAs can use the services of a tax preparation professional or tax preparation software.
 Each individual is responsible for filing tax returns for every calendar year or partial calendar year of residence in the U.S.

 Follow the IRS instructions on how to file dual-status returns.
 As always, we recommend you seek the advice of a tax accountant.